I recently interviewed Financial Literacy advisor and News Ltd columnist Scott Pape about the Federal Government’s First Home Owners/Buyers Grant.

 So be aware of all the facts, look before you leap into the housing market and above all buy a home whose price is within your means, Stop Keeping Up With The Joneses – They’re Broke!

-Scott Pape is well regarded by the finance industry and media, regularly giving impartial financial tips on Australian Radio (Triple M, ABC Radio) & TV (“The Nest” on SBS) as well as in his newspaper column and Barefoot Investor blog.
+Scott Pape is well regarded by the finance industry and media, regularly giving impartial financial tips on Radio, TV and his Barefoot Investor blog.

-He is also the author of best selling book The Barefoot Investor, which helps young people understand the complex financial products we all have to deal with in order to save money and build their investments.
+He is also the author of several best selling books which helps Australians understand the complex financial products we all have to deal with in order to save money and build their investments.